JennerPalacios/RocketMaps-Simple-Bot/README.md

 Optional: you can install pm2 to have it run in the background

 # PM2:
-PM2 allowes you to run processes in the background, you can access PM2 from anywhere, but for a process to start it needs to come from the folder where the file is. npm install pm2 -g pm2 start SimpleBot.js
+PM2 allows you to run processes in the background, you can access PM2 from anywhere, but for a process to start it needs to come from the folder where the file is. npm install pm2 -g pm2 start SimpleBot.js